Create, edit and use hierarchical taxonomies in Plone!

 While collective.taxonomy (this package) does make it possible to create, manage and edit taxonomies from a browser-based interface, the primary focus is to support the exchange of terms in the VDEX format:

 The IMS Vocabulary Definition Exchange (VDEX) specification defines a grammar for the exchange of value lists of various classes: collections often denoted “vocabulary”.

 This exchange is integrated with GenericSetup which manages imports and exports using setup profiles.
 Is is also possible to use the controlpanel for importing and exporting VDEX files.

 The package comes with integration for the Dexterity content type framework: for each taxonomy, a behavior is available that adds a choice field which pulls its vocabulary from the taxonomy.
 The behavior is configurable in terms of field name, title and whether it allows the selection of one or more multiple terms.

 The main objective during this project has been to get a high rate of through-the-Web administration.
 Therefore the use of the product will not require any Python programming nor configure.zcml directives.

 - Import taxonomies from VDEX files.

 - Add and delete behaviours for taxonomies

 When a new behavior is created for a taxonomy, it can easily be added to the desired content types using the content type control panel, provided by Dexterity.
-After this is done, the taxonomy is available on add and edit forms, and it is also available for collections, if plone.app.collection is used on the site.
-An index is also created, so the taxonomies can easily be used for catalog queries.
+After this is done, the taxonomy is available on add- and edit forms, and it is also available for collections, if plone.app.collection is used on the site.
+An index is also created, so the taxonomies can easily been used for catalog queries.